Amareshkoti/PixelPerfectChallenge/README.md

 ## 🎨 Styling & Design
 - I **closely studied the CSS** of the original site and recreated styles to ensure accuracy.
-- Since I have experience building **15+ public projects** and currently working with **multiple MNCs on live projects**, handling CSS styling and JavaScript interactions came naturally.
+- Handling CSS styling and JavaScript interactions is the major thing in this Project.
 - The project emphasizes **pixel-perfect precision** in layout, fonts, spacing, and responsiveness.

 ---